go-micro/api/README.md

 ## Example

-The request http://localhost:8080/helloworld/call will route to the service `helloworld` and endpoint `Helloworld.Call`.
+The request http://localhost:8080/helloworld/call will route to the service `go.micro.helloworld` and endpoint `Helloworld.Call`.

 ### For differing handlers

-The request http://localhost:8080/helloworld/Greeter/Call will route to the service `helloworld` and endpoint `Greeter.Call`
+The request http://localhost:8080/helloworld/Greeter/Call will route to the service `go.micro.helloworld` and endpoint `Greeter.Call`

 ## Usage